visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 .. danger::
    What about ``visit-help-asc`` email list?
 Should we handle similarly?
-   Can we just foward to ``visit-users``?
+   Can we just forward to ``visit-users``?
 If no to either, what do we do?

 .. _sre_response_vs_resolution: